AGENDA 2030 IMPLEMENTATION

 - The long-term vision on SD exists since 2013 and encompasses 55 goals towards 2050, the ICSD will match this with the new SDGs so as to create synergies.

-- The Federal Plan for SD coordinates action between the different Federal Ministries (officially known as Federal Public Services) for the following five years, it will take into account the SDGs.
+- The Federal Plan for SD coordinates action between the different Federal Ministries (officially known as Federal Public Services) for the following five years, it takes into account the SDGs.

 - A mapping exercise of the federal policy has been conducted in 2016, followed by a gap analysis in 2017 with a view to anchoring each SDG target within a Federal Ministry or at the level of subnational governments.